Building brand authority for SEO – a framework

 Reduce to the max: get rid of outdated or duplicate content

 Personally, I’ve worked with quite a few brands with a long-standing history.
-Their blogs and resource sections were proof of that.
-Some articles dated back to the early 2000s.
+Their blogs and resource sections were proof of that, but some articles dated back to the early 2000s.

 Even though they were obviously outdated, clients were hesitant to cull.
 Isn’t that evidence, after all, of building expertise over time?

-Still, the few reports and case studies we have point the other way.
+Still, the few reports and case studies we have point in the other direction.

 I’d recommend conducting a thorough content audit.